nemanjajelisijevic/javaDaemon/README.md

 It maps public methods of the prototype class (annotated @Daemonize) to Daemons methods with similar signature, differing in one thing.
 The return value is mapped to an output type argument

-    Closure<ReturnType>
+    public interface Closure<ReturnType> {
+      void onReturn(Return<ReturnType> ret);
+    }

-which is instantiated upon the Daemon method's call, and handed to the main looper for execution once the prototype method returns.
+which is implemented and instantiated upon the Daemon method's call, and handed to the main looper for execution once the prototype method returns.

-Closure exposes an abstract method onReturn() for implementation, and getResult() for extracting the return value.
+Closure exposes an abstract method onReturn() for implementation, which takes the prototype methods return value as an argument.

 That being said, a Daemon can be called anywhere (multiple producers), but it only returns a Closure to the MAIN thread.
 For now :)